 According to a 2016 study by Forrester, a well-designed user experience could boost your conversion rate by up to 400%.
 Hence, investing in a good UX is imperative to improving brand perception, retaining users, and ultimately increasing revenue.

 Now that we know the essence of a good user experience, below are ways a bad UX can ruin your online business:

 A term used to describe a visitor on a web page who leaves that page before completing the desired action.
 Examples of abandonment include exiting before signing up for a newsletter or downloading an incentive.

 Depending on your industry, booking abandonments, form abandonments, and cart abandonments are various kinds of abandonments that a bad UX could instigate.
 While various marketing reports have shown that bad UX, price comparison, customer indecision e.t.c are reasons a customer could abandon your website, the numbers hover around 15–30% for a bad user experience.

-The aim of your online business is to attract, retain or engage users, creating an experience that turns them away is certainly not a right step in that direction.
+Your online business aims to attract, retain, or engage users, creating an experience that turns them away is certainly not the right step in that direction.

 Negative Brand Perception

 People spend more time on other websites than yours, so once the experience with yours presents them with a cognitive load that differs from their mental model, they end up perceiving your brand negatively.

 Opinion science and dynamics play a huge role in what a current customer gets to say about your business or a new customer gets to see/hear about it.
 These perceptions usually decide whether a sale could become the last or a new one will ever come your way.